thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

 | *zh-CN* | 中文(简体)  |
 | *ja-JP* | 日本語  |

 ThoughtSpot translates keywords, operators, and error messages.
-See the [keyword reference for all supported languages]({{ site.baseurl }}/reference/keywords.html).
+See the keyword reference for all supported languages at (https://docs.thoughtspot.com/6.0/reference/keywords.html).

 ThoughtSpot _DOES NOT_ translate formulas, or metadata entered by the user.
 For example, if you name a visualization 'Quarterly Sales' in any variant of English and subsequently change the locale to a variant of French, the visualization remains 'Quarterly Sales' and does not become 'Ventes trimestrielles'.